 Building a Community on the Niche Instead of a Broad Reach

-Forget followings in the hundreds of thousands.
-Instead, savvy brands are capitalizing on micro-communities and local engagement.
-From a private Facebook group, to an email newsletter, to a curated Discord server, small businesses are finding ways to build legitimate spaces for their audience.
+Forget following in the hundreds of thousands.
+Instead, savvy brands are capitalizing on micro-communities and local engagement, another key aspect of small business trends in 2025.
+From a private Facebook group to an email newsletter to a curated Discord server, small businesses are finding ways to build legitimate spaces for their audience.

 A study by Sprout Social found that 66% of customers are more likely to buy from a company that has an online community.
-In a crowded digital world, authenticity and connection have never been more important.
+In a crowded digital world, authenticity and connection have never been more important for emerging trends for small business owners.

 Future-Proof Your Small Business, Starting Right Now